Finally, a Stress-Free Morning Routine That Actually Works

 RELATED: 39 Good Morning Quotes to Start Your Day

 The morning of...

-- Once you’ve turned off your alarm, hit the bathroom.
-Brushing your teeth is optional right now: Do it if it helps wake you up.
-Otherwise, wait until after breakfast (to keep your dentist happy and your smile bright).
-Other wake-up tactics: Wash your face or shower using a minty-smelling body wash for extra perk-up power.
+- Once you've turned off your alarm, hit the bathroom.
+Feeling groggy?
+Wash your face or shower using a minty-smelling body wash for extra perk-up power.

 - Make your bed.
-It takes seconds and should be a regular part of your morning routine for school—you’ll thank yourself tonight when you flop into your well-made bed, exhausted.
-(Also, you’ll score bonus points with parents.)
+It takes seconds and should be a regular part of your morning routine—you'll thank yourself tonight when you flop into your well-made bed, exhausted.

 - Get dressed.
 This should take seconds since you prepared last night.
 (Don't switch outfits on impulse—save that good idea for tomorrow.)

 - Fix your hair.
-Whether you just brush your hair in the morning or you attempt cute, easy hairstyles for school, take just a moment to get your locks how you like them.
+Whether you just brush your hair in the morning or attempt cute, easy hairstyles, take just a moment to get your locks how you like them.

-- Save five minutes for quick chores.
-Walk the dog, feed the cat, take your little sibling to the bus stop.
+- Save a few minutes for quick chores.
+Walk the dog, feed the cat, and take kids to the bus stop.
 Rather than check your phone or turn on the TV, do these things now while you still have time.

 - Head out.
 Grab your bag as you leave the house, lock up if you have to, and get going!
 The late bell will never strike fear into your heart again.